 One of the highlights of the whole trip was about a half-way down river.
 We stopped for lunch where the river was a little narrower and flowing over a rocky ledge.
 We lifted the canoe clear of the water and I scanned the river and saw an overhanging tree which looked to be an ideal lie for a fish.
 I collected my rod from the canoe and dropped my fly just upstream.
 Two seconds later the water exploded and I was into the biggest fish of the trip.
 That’s the way fly fishing should be, one cast, one fish!
 The canoe trip was fabulous, such an experience, but not all plain paddling downstream.
 As the river progressed, there were weir-like sections of rapids, not very fast or deep but it was necessary to get out and assist the canoe to negotiate the small boulders.
 All great fun!

 Many other fish were caught that week, most were released but two were taken for our evening meal.
 We converted the BBQ at the cabin into a smoker and had a wonderful meal on the decking, beside the Fly Tree.
 I have very fond memories of the Catskills and if you get a chance, you really must go, if only to experience the magic display of fireflies at night, now there is an opportunity for an inventive fly tier!

 The Twin Towers

 Before leaving, I attached my most successful fly to the Fly Tree, hoping that perhaps someone else would use it.
-We traveled back to the Big Apple, and whilst waiting for our flight from JFK Airport, did a sightseeing trip of New York, during which we passed and marveled at the Twin Towers of the World Trade Center.
-Who would have known what was to happen on 9/11 only a few weeks later.
+We travelled back to the Big Apple, and whilst waiting for our flight from JFK Airport, did a sightseeing trip of New York, during which we passed and marvelled at the Twin Towers of the World Trade Center.
+Who would have known what was to happen on 9/11 only a few weeks later?